 The pros and the non-profit National Institute for Automotive Service Excellence (ASE) advise that the beginning of every season is the time to give your vehicle a checkup.

 First things first.
 Read your owner’s manual and follow the manufacturer’s recommended service schedules.
 There are usually two schedules listed: normal and severe.
 Most vehicles fall under the severe use maintenance schedule.

 Have engine driveability problems (hard starts, rough idling, stalling, diminished power, etc.) corrected at a good auto repair shop.
 Existing problems only get worse.
 Replace dirty filters, air, fuel, PCV, etc.

 Change your oil and oil filter as specified in your manual, more often (every 3,000 miles or so) if your driving is mostly stop-and-go, rush-hour commutes, or consists of frequent short trips.

 The cooling system should be flushed and refilled as recommended.
 The level, condition, and concentration of the coolant should be checked periodically (a 50/50 mix of anti-freeze and water is usually recommended.)
 If you’re doing your own work, allow the radiator to cool down completely before removing the cap.
 (Newer vehicles have coolant reservoirs.)
 The tightness and condition of drive belts, clamps, and hoses should be checked by a certified auto technician.

 The A/C and heater must be in good working condition for driver and passenger comfort.
 Replace dirty inefficient cabin air filters.
-Run the A/C at least 5 minutes every month.
+Run the A/C for at least 5 minutes every month.
 Use the A/C to defog windows faster.

 Replace old blades.
 Stock up on windshield washer solvent.
 You’ll be surprised how much you use.